LeticiaOliveira-bc/dbt_cursor_test/README.md

 }
 ```

-- Click **Connect**.
+- save and click **Connect**.
 A browser popup will open—sign in with your MotherDuck account.
 When it’s done, you’re connected.

 ### 2. Project rule so the AI uses table and column comments